Lightning-AI/lightning-thunder/README.md

 **Thunder makes PyTorch models Lightning fast.**

 Thunder is a source-to-source compiler for PyTorch.
-It makes PyTorch programs faster by combining and using different hardware executors at once (ie: nvFuser, torch.compile, cuDNN, and TransformerEngine FP8).
+It makes PyTorch programs faster by combining and using different hardware executors at once (for instance, [nvFuser](https://github.com/NVIDIA/Fuser), [torch.compile](https://pytorch.org/docs/stable/torch.compiler.html), [cuDNN](https://developer.nvidia.com/cudnn), and [TransformerEngine FP8](https://github.com/NVIDIA/TransformerEngine)).

-Works on single accelerators and in multi-GPU settings.
+It supports single accelerators (such as GPUs and TPUs) and also works in multi-GPU settings.

 Thunder aims to be usable, understandable, and extensible.

+&nbsp;

+> [!Note]
+> Lightning Thunder is in alpha.
+Feel free to get involved, but expect a few bumps along the way.

+&nbsp;
-## Performance
+## Single-accelerator performance

-Thunder can achieve significant speedups over standard PyTorch eager code, through the compounding effects of optimizations and the use of best-in-class executors.
-Here is an example of the pretraining throughput for Llama 2 7B as implemented in [LitGPT](https://github.com/Lightning-AI/litgpt).
+Thunder can achieve significant speedups over standard non-compiled PyTorch code ("PyTorch eager"), through the compounding effects of optimizations and the use of best-in-class executors.
+The figure below shows the pretraining throughput for Llama 2 7B as implemented in [LitGPT](https://github.com/Lightning-AI/litgpt).

 <div align="center">
 <img alt="Thunder" src="docs/source/_static/images/training_throughput_single.png" width="800px" style="max-width: 100%;">
 </div>

-Thunder achieves a 40% speedup in training throughput compared to eager code on H100 using a combination of executors including nvFuser, torch.compile, cuDNN, and TransformerEngine FP8.
+As shown in the plot above, Thunder achieves a 40% speedup in training throughput compared to eager code on H100 using a combination of executors including nvFuser, torch.compile, cuDNN, and TransformerEngine FP8.

+&nbsp;
+## Multi-GPU performance

-Thunder supports distributed strategies like DDP and FSDP (ZeRO2 and ZeRO3).
-Here is the normalized throughput measured for Llama 2 7B (this time without FP8 mixed precision, support for FSDP is underway).
+Thunder also supports distributed strategies such as DDP, FSDP, and DeepSpeed (ZeRO2 and ZeRO3) for training models on multiple GPUs.
+The following plot displays the normalized throughput measured for Llama 2 7B without FP8 mixed precision; support for FSDP is in progress.

 <div align="center">
 <img alt="Thunder" src="docs/source/_static/images/normalized_training_throughput_zero2.png" width="800px" style="max-width: 100%;">
 </div>

-**NOTE: Lightning Thunder is alpha.** Feel free to get involved, expect a few bumps along the way.
+&nbsp;
 ## Get started

-Try Thunder without installing by using our [Zero to Thunder Tutorial Studio](https://lightning.ai/lightning-ai/studios/zero-to-thunder-tutorial).
+The easiest way to get started with Thunder, requiring no extra installations or setups, is by using our [Zero to Thunder Tutorial Studio](https://lightning.ai/lightning-ai/studios/zero-to-thunder-tutorial).

+&nbsp;
 ## Install Thunder

-Install [nvFuser](https://github.com/NVIDIA/Fuser) nightly, and Thunder together
+To use Thunder on your local machine, install [nvFuser](https://github.com/NVIDIA/Fuser) nightly and Thunder together as follows:

 ```bash
 # install nvFuser which installs the matching nightly PyTorch